(work in progress)

 2016-2017

 Pushing Through is a visual chronicle of the lessons I have learned while raising my child with autism.
-In these paintings, I have used images of my son, my partner, and myself because we all have taken parts in this experience.
-I placed the portraits behind a frosted glass to represents the isolation that my son's condition brings to our lives.
+In these paintings, I have used images of my son, my partner, and myself because we all have taken part in this experience.
+I placed the portraits behind a frosted glass to represent the isolation that my son's condition brings to our lives.
 The contrast between the figures pressing to reach out, with the objects floating vividly in the front, creates contextual tensions and pictorial divisions.
-This separation is further clarified and emphasized by the two-dimensional space of the texts, and the ambiguity of their context.
-The words are deliberately combined in such way to describe an experience that can be attributed both to the person who lives in a world of autism, as well as those on the outside who may presume what that world would be like.
+This separation is further clarified and emphasized by the two-dimensional space of the texts and the ambiguity of their context.
+The words are deliberately combined in such a way to describe an experience that can be attributed both to the person who lives in a world of autism as well as those on the outside who may presume what that world would be like.